the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-personal.md

 * a participant information sheet and

-* a consent form signed by the participant
+* a consent form signed by the participant.

 The **participant information sheet** is used to inform participants about the study.
 The information should be clear and easy to understand and should cover the following:
-* What the project is about
+* What the project is about.
-* What their participation will involve
+* What their participation will involve.
-* Any risks involved for participants and safeguards to minimise those risks
+* Any risks involved for participants and safeguards to minimise those risks.
-* Assurances about data security and participant confidentiality
+* Assurances about data security and participant confidentiality.
    * Mention who has access to the data
-* How the data will be used in the study (for published articles, reports and presentations)
+* How the data will be used in the study (for published articles, reports and presentations).
-* Proposed plans for archiving data at the end of the study and potential future secondary re-use of data
+* Proposed plans for archiving data at the end of the study and potential future secondary re-use of data.
     * Tiered consent may be a solution here, by allowing the participants to choose what type of information will be shared publicly
-* Details of the organisation overseeing the research
+* Details of the organisation overseeing the research.
-* Whom to contact for more information about the study
+* Whom to contact for more information about the study.

 The **consent form** is used to verify that the research participant understands and agrees to participate in the study.
 The consent form should cover the following points at a minimum: